1963 Elva Mk7 (S-spec)

 The gearbox is a Hewland Mk8/9 prepared by Scott Young.
 It has the stronger Mk5 gears and mainshaft, and a limited slip differential.
 The car will come with gears for both long and short tracks.

-So if you are looking for something different than a Formula Ford, Formula B, 1960’s F2 or F3 car, we recommend you give one of these a go.
+So if you are looking for something different than a Formula Ford, Formula B, 1960s F2 or F3 car, we recommend you give one of these a go.
 These Elvas are great cars for improving your driving skills too, no matter what your level of experience.
-They reward smooth, momentum-maintaining driving, which translates to any other cars you will ever race.
+They reward smooth, momentum maintaining driving, which translates to any other cars you will ever race.
 They are also very forgiving, and full fendered, which can increase both your comfort and confidence levels.

 We think there is a lot to like here, especially when all the money has already been spent on work performed by Elva specialists and racers.
-It’s like buying a brand new Elva from the factory, plus 60 years of R&D that make this the best possible Mk7 Elva it can be.
+It’s like buying a brand new Elva from the factory, plus 60 years of R&D that make this the best possible Mk7 Elva it can be, and with the Mk7S performance upgrades.
 It is also genuine, with documented history back to 1963.
-So here we have history, high quality restoration, top performance in its segment, eligibility everywhere, serious fun factor, and an owner that is retiring and looking for something just remotely fair in price – having nothing to do with what he has invested in the car.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.

-(c) 1996-2025, Motorsports Market.
+(c) 1996-2026, Motorsports Market.
 All Rights Reserved.

 Photos